Keigo Seki: Research and Hypotheses

 Keigo Seki's research was on how folklore came to Japan and if some folktales had been imported to Japan from countries such as India and China.
 Seki's second hypothesis was that folktales should be examined to understand their impact on ordinary events and are to help people in their daily lives.
 Seki also thought that there was a universal element to folktales and that they are not based on particular ethnic groups.

 Major works

 Categorization

 In “Types of Japanese Folktales.”
 Asian Folklore Studies, vol. 25, 1966, Keigo Seki details his own categorization system for folktales, but it did not catch on and the Aarne-Thompson system prevailed.
+Seki's new categorization method was named “Nihon mukashibanashi no kata”.
 Seki's system had Japanese folktales divided into in the following 18 categories: